 Queenie the Asian elephant lived at Melbourne Zoo for 40 years giving rides to kids.
 Unfortunately in 1944 she crushed her keeper.
 Late in 1994 the zoo chose to put her down due to a food shortage during the war.
 Her life has been turned into a children’s picture book.

-The orangutan sanctuary at Melbourne zoo is home to 2 orangutan families and features elevated boardwalks for an up-close experince and a visitor centre with games, sculptures and viewing platforms.
+The orangutan sanctuary at Melbourne zoo is home to the Sumatran orangutan family and features elevated boardwalks for an up-close experience and a visitor centre with games, sculptures and viewing platforms.